Ziaad-Khaled/smart-irrigation-system/README.md

-# Smart Watering System for Garden Plants
+# Smart Irrigation System for Garden Plants

 ## Overview

-This project presents a Smart Watering System designed for garden plants.
+This project presents a Smart Irrigation System designed for garden plants.
 The system intelligently determines the ideal irrigation time based on real-time moisture and temperature levels around the plant.
 By doing so, it efficiently utilizes water resources while ensuring the plant's needs are met.

 ## Hardware Components